wasmCloud/wasmcloud.com/blog/all-the-clouds-a-stage.md

 Infrastructure is the dynamic runtime shape of my environment that my actors should not know about.
 This view may be controversial, but I firmly believe that separating my business logic from my supervision tree is crucial to being able to easily, securely, and reliably build distributed applications.

-Call to action here - Curious about [wasmCloud](https://wasmcloud.com/docs/intro) click to get started.
+Check out our [documentation](/docs/intro) to get started with wasmCloud.